 I’m 56 years old and I’m at a point in my life where the jobs I take on have less to do with money and more about doing things that I enjoy.
 And no, I don’t work for free, just different priorities.

-It’s like completing a bucket list of final projects, like building a big fancy walnut hutch, a 20 ft. mahogany canoe, or maybe even…..a 60 ft. tri hull catamaran.
+It’s like completing a bucket list of final projects, like building a big fancy walnut hutch, a 20 ft. mahogany canoe, or maybe even ….. a 40 ft. tri hull catamaran.
 Who knows, I can still dream big anyway.

-I can finally do what I want.
-It’s pretty cool, I guess …. except for the finality part.
+It’s pretty cool, I guess …. except for that finality part.